 - Build one supporting cluster.
 Group related scraps near the focal point instead of scattering them evenly.
 Grouping makes variety feel intentional.

 - Draw the reading path.
 Use a finger to move from the focal point to the writing and then to the last detail.
-If your finger jumps randomly, move one piece.
+If your finger jumps randomly, move one piece or remove the loudest accent.

 - Protect the rest zone.
 Leave one area open.
 This may feel unfinished while you are making the page, but it usually looks calmer when the spread is closed and reopened.